sthenault/lowatt_collect/README.rst

         collect: "python -m meteofrance -c {CONFIG_DIR}"

 When run after `collect`, `postcollect` commands will be called for each collected file, with its path as argument.
+File whose name starts with a dot ('.') are skipped.

 When run standalone, each `postcollect` command for a source will be called once, either with all files specified as argument or with all files found in the